-TAny group or organization using the Dream Center Academy must provide a certificate of insurance Academy must provide a certificate of insurance acceptable to the Dream Center Academy head of the school or principal prior to use of the premises.
+7.Any group or organization using the Dream Center Academy must provide a certificate of insurance acceptable to the Dream Center Academy head of the school or principal prior to use of the premises.
 Such a certificate shall provide public liability insurance for bodily injury and property damage.
-The Dream Center Academy shall be included as an additional Named Insurance for the Certificate of Insurance.
+The Dream Center Academy shall be included as an additional Named Insured on the Certificate of Insurance.